d0ct0rvenkman/osmobridge/README.md

 * The Pi's dhcp clients seem slow to see that a new connection has been made (ethernet, Mifi, or the osmo).
 It seems best at this point to start the Pi with your internet connection plugged in, and the Osmo on.

 ## To Do
-* Make it work reliably.
-It works, but is currently finnicky.
 * Figure out how to make osmobridge.sh run after the whole OS boots up instead of doing it badly with a sleep command.
 * Make the firewall provide security instead of just routing traffic.
   * Alternate ssh ports?